ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

     }
 ```

-And in return give the `to` address tokens for partial ownership of the pool.
+In return give the `to` address tokens for partial ownership of the pool.
+The
+`mint` function of the core contract sees how many extra tokens it has (compared
+to what it had the last time liquidity changed) and

 ```solidity
     function addLiquidityETH(